UNISvalbard/Geo-SfM/content/lessons/l1/tutorial.md

 ### Building a mesh

 We can use the dense point cloud to generate a polygonal mesh model.
-While generating the dense cloud, Agisoft Metashape simultaneously generated a set of depth maps (if chosen to save to the project).
+While generating the Point Cloud, Agisoft Metashape simultaneously generated a set of depth maps (if chosen to save to the project).
 This is important as we can decide which of the two to use for meshing.
-Depth maps may lead to better results when dealing with a big number of minor details, but otherwise dense clouds should be used as the source.
+Depth maps may lead to better results when dealing with a big number of minor details, but otherwise Point Clouds should be used as the source.

 After selecting *Build Mesh* from the *Workflow* menu, you will be able to chose either in the {ref}`dialog <build_mesh>` that pops up for *Source data:*.